 Settlement Agreement

 You can try to settle the case at any time by offering to pay compensation to the claimant (known as a ‘settlement agreement’).
-This can also be done through Acas.
+We can help you to negotiate the best outcome.

 Before the hearing